 Dr Pauline Polkey Masters Scholarship - School of Arts and Humanities

-Thanks to the generosity of the Ellis family and Excel Computer Holdings Ltd, we are pleased to be able to offer the Dr Pauline Polkey Masters Scholarship in memory of Dr Pauline Polkey, a valued and inspirational lecturer in the School of Arts and Humanities.
-The award will support talented students with exceptional academic potential who need help with meeting the costs of studying at university.
+Thanks to the generosity of the Ellis family and Excel Computer Holdings Ltd, we are pleased to be able to offer the Dr Pauline Polkey Masters Scholarship in memory of Dr Pauline Polkey, a valued and inspirational lecturer in the School of Arts and Humanities at NTU.
+The award will support two talented students with exceptional academic potential who need help with meeting the costs of studying at university.

-The scholarship will be in the form of a tuition fee adjustment of £6,570 prior to enrolment.
+The scholarship will be in the form of a tuition fee adjustment of £6,750 to be made at the point of enrolment.

-- Must have an offer on an eligible postgraduate course within the School of Arts & Humanities
+- have an offer on an eligible postgraduate course within the School of Arts & Humanities

 Preference may be given to female applicants and those living in disadvantaged areas, including those with low participation in HE, as defined by POLAR data.